NetApp/beegfs/roles/beegfs_ha_7_2/docs/getting_started.md

 - Uninstall functionality will remove required BeeGFS 7.2 packages.
 This means that there will be no changes made to the kernel development/NTP/chrony packages whether they previously existed or not.
 - BeeGFS is added to the PRUNEFS list in /etc/updatedb.conf to prevent daily indexing scans on clients which causes performance degradations.
 - Please refer to the documentation for your Linux distribution/version for guidance on the maximum cluster size.
 For example, the limitations for RedHat can be found [here](https://access.redhat.com/articles/3069031).
-- For a comprehensive list of available performance tuning parameters, see the performance tuning defaults section of [BeeGFS HA Defaults](../defaults/main.yml).